contensis/canvas-schema/README.md

 #### keyboard

-The keyboard decorator indicates a fragment of text denoting textual user input from a keyboard.
+The `keyboard` decorator indicates a `_fragment` denoting textual user input from a keyboard.

 ```md
 Press ===Ctrl+Shift+C=== to mark the selection as inline code